 }

-According to MDN Web Docs, JavaScript’s for syntax consists of initialization, condition, and final expression executed on each iteration.
+According to MDN Web Docs, the for syntax in JavaScript consists of three parts: initialization, condition, and a final expression that runs at each iteration.

 for (int i = 0; i < 5; i++) {